PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 * *Send occasional position updates for live shells, and have opponent’s adjust their positions.*
 This ensures that even if a shell starts in the wrong place, it will be adjusted to the right position and should therefore always hit the same place in all games.
 This might be a bit excessive in most games, because the only problem we have with this tank game is slight variations in the collision detection.
 * *Send the exact position and rotation of the tank, along with the UID when instantiating shells.*
-This will make sure that the shell is instantiated in exactly the right place as latency could cause the enemy tank’s position to be slightly different when they fire the shell.
+This will make sure that the shell is instantiated in exactly the right place, because latency could cause the enemy tank’s position to be slightly different when they fire the shell.

 ## Tank Collisions

-Registering collisions is very simple using Unity3D, however when it comes to multiplayer programming it can get quite complicated.
+Registering collisions is very simple using Unity3D.
+However, when it comes to multiplayer programming it can get quite complicated.
 There are a few things to consider when we are talking about collisions in a networked system.

 One thing to think about is who registers the collision?
 All players have an instance of each other’s tanks in their own game.